developmentseed/mosaicjson-spec/0.0.1/Readme.md

 so that API users can optionally handle these keys.
 Implementations MUST treat invalid values for keys as if they weren't present.
-If the key is required and not valid or present, implementations MUST treat the entire MosaicJSON manifest file as invalid and refuse operation.
+If the key is required and not valid or present, implementations MUST treat the entire MosaicJSON manifest file as invalid and refuse the operation.

 ```javascript